-- What are the key concepts related to gene therapy and infection control?
+- What are the key concepts related to behavior modification and infection control?

-- What principles of gene therapy are necessary for infection control?
+- What principles of behavior modification are necessary for effective infection control?

-- What are the consequences of ignoring the key principles of gene therapy and infection control?
+- What are the consequences of ignoring behavior modification and infection control?

 - Summary of current controversies.